slamdev/baby-routine-tracker/technical-tasks.md

   * Ensure the resizeableActivity flag is set to true in the AndroidManifest.xml.
   * Build the UI with flexible and responsive components that do not rely on fixed dimensions.

-### **AI Sleep Routine Builder**

-**User Story:** As a new parent, I want to get suggestions for a sleep routine based on my baby's actual sleep data and age so I can get help establishing a healthy schedule.

-* **Acceptance Criteria:**
-  * A button or section labeled "Get Sleep Plan" is available.
-  * Tapping it triggers a call to the AI service, sending recent sleep data and the baby's age.
-  * A loading indicator is displayed during the process.
-  * The app displays the AI-generated suggestions upon a successful response.
-* **Technical Tasks:**
-  * Set up and configure the Google Gemini API.
-  * Implement a repository or service class to handle the network request to the API.
-  * Create data models for serializing the request and deserializing the response.
-  * Implement UI states for loading, success, and error.

-**User Story:** As a parent, I want to see the AI-suggested nap times and bedtime clearly presented within the app.

-* **Acceptance Criteria:**
-  * The suggestions are formatted in a simple, easy-to-scan list or timeline view.
-  * Nap times are clearly distinguished from the final bedtime.
-  * A disclaimer is visible, indicating the suggestions are AI-generated and not medical advice.
-* **Technical Tasks:**
-  * Design and build a Jetpack Compose UI to display the structured sleep plan.
-  * Format the data from the API response into a user-friendly presentation.

-**User Story:** As a parent, I want to build the sleep plan using AI suggestions and my own customizations.

-* **Acceptance Criteria:**
-  * After the AI generates a plan, the user can edit the proposed times.
-  * The user can add new sleep windows or remove suggested ones.
-  * There is a "Save" button to persist the customized plan.
-  * The saved plan can be viewed later from a dedicated screen.
-* **Technical Tasks:**
-  * Create a new Firestore collection to store user-customized sleep plans.
-  * Build an editable UI for the sleep plan that allows for modification of the AI-generated data.
-  * Implement the logic to save, fetch, and display the customized plan.

 ### **Data Visualization**

 **User Story:** As a parent, I want to view a chart showing the total hours my baby slept each day over the last week so I can spot trends.